Teradata Heuristics – How Skew improves the Estimations

 Altogether: Heuristics are a bad way to estimate the cardinality of retrieve steps.

-Luckily, the Optimizer can make use of additional information to improve estimations for non-indexed WHERE condition columns:
+Fortunately, the Optimizer can utilize supplementary information to enhance estimations for non-indexed WHERE condition columns.

 COLLECT STATISTICS ON The_Table COLUMN first_column;